noahlevenson/passerby/README.md

 Free Food was developed at [Consumer Reports Digital Lab](https://digital-lab.consumerreports.org/) by Hacker in Residence (and co-owner of [Pizzeria La Rosa](https://www.youtube.com/watch?v=9bz1Ko5ZDzQ&t=266s) in New Rochelle, NY) [Noah Levenson](https://noahlevenson.com).

 ### :handbag: Portability as a design requirement
-Ever seen those tablets in a restaurant kitchen?
+Ever seen those tablet devices in a restaurant kitchen?
 Restaurant owners are accustomed to apps that run on mobile devices.
 But hungry people shouldn't be expected to download a mobile app to order food.
 Thus, a mandatory objective of this implementation is to ensure portability across a variety of disparate JS runtimes.

 |JS Runtime  |Compatible?|Dependencies|Notes                                                    |
 |------------|-----------|------------|---------------------------------------------------------|